Clear and trackable delivery Real guarantees on every order Fast help when you need it

 The Rolling Kitchen Island on Wheels with Drop Leaf at £283.99 is the right pick for most UK kitchens.
 If your budget caps lower, drop to the £186.99 Trolley with Folding Dining Table — same brief, less polish.
 Either way, you'll free up a metre of counter and recover the dining surface you didn't have.

-Explore Kitchen Furniture →
+Browse the full Kitchen Furniture collection →

 Written by